diefersil/imoveisunai/wp-content/plugins/mailchimp-for-wp/readme.txt

 9. Settings page for e-commerce integration with Mailchimp.
 Requires [Mailchimp for WordPress Premium](https://www.mc4wp.com/).

 == Changelog ==

+#### 4.10.7 - Sep 05, 2025

+- Handle renewing lists through server-side redirect instead of JS component.

+#### 4.10.6 - Jul 23, 2025

+- [WooCommerce Checkout] Fix checkbox from showing up in order confirmation email if using Checkout Block.
+- [Forms] Fix `{response}` tag being escaped.

+#### 4.10.5 - Jun 25, 2025

+- [Ninja Forms] Always show at least one list option so that onchange event fires properly (to load Audience fields).
+- Update third-party JS dependencies.
+- Optimize SVG icons for reduced file sizes.

+#### 4.10.4 - May 26, 2025

+- Improved context-dependent escaping in dynamic content tags.

+#### 4.10.3 - Apr 16, 2025

+- Update third-party JS dependencies.
+- Add message setting for when a form submission is marked as spam.
+- Log exact anti-spam rule when a form submission is marked as spam.
+- Handle potential Prosopo connection errors gracefully.

+#### 4.10.2 - Feb 28, 2025

+- Fix WPForms parameter type change causing a fatal error if using WPForms with a Mailchimp sign-up field.
+- Add Mailchimp data to Personal Data exporter.
+Contributed by [David Anderson from UpdraftPlus](https://updraftplus.com/).
+- Prevent PHP notices in lists overview on general settings page.

 #### 4.10.1 - Feb 06, 2025